 Segment and personalize

 Research your customers.
 Learn as much about them as possible.
 Build customer profiles to segment your mailing lists and send out more personalized emails, which, without a doubt, will result in a better response from your subscribers.
-For your information, 24% of companies which implemented segmented mailing lists have improved their conversion rates.
+For your information, 24% of companies that implement segmented mailing lists have improved their conversion rates.

 Send triggered emails